mate282/DPPThesis/README.md

 2) Copy the ".env" file inside the DPP_Service folder.
 3) Open terminal from the repository folder
 4) Open Docker
-5) In the terminal run the compose file with:
+5) In the terminal run the following command:
    #docker compose up -d
    and wait for the setup
+  (sometimes the fc_service could crash because it tries to connect to fc_db which has not yet started.
+Just wait for the fc_db finish to start up and then restart fc_service).

-6) From your browser enter the following URL to http://localhost:5054/www/ to access the Web App
+7) From your browser enter the following URL to http://localhost:5054/www/ to access the Web App

-Actually on the MongoDB server there are two registered object:
+The mongoDB server is configured to create two dpps object and a user during the initialization:
-1) _id: 12345678901234
+dpp1: _id: 12345678901234
-2) _id: 9876543210
+dpp2: _id: 9876543210
+user1: _id: utente1, psw: utente1

 From the web app you can search for one of this object and get the link to their DPP.